abby-chung/tv-tracker/README.md

 npm run dev
 ```

-**5. Open http://localhost:3000 in your browser.** You'll see the full app — Shows, Movies, Discover, Profile — with sample data.
+**5. Open http://localhost:3000 in your browser.** You'll see the full app — Shows, Movies, Discover, Profile, Lists — with sample data.
 Adding/removing titles won't be saved yet (that needs a real Supabase project), but you'll see exactly how everything looks and navigates.

 When you're ready to make it fully functional (your own data, saved permanently), delete `.env.local` and follow the "One-time setup" section below instead.